Charan-531/code-demo/README.md

 # code-demo
-this is my first repo
+this is my first repo.
-Author Harsha
+Author-Harsha